THE STORY OF OZARK FOLKWAYS

 2000s: Keeping the Dream Alive

-Rebecca Buchanan served as Executive Director from 2009 to 2017, overseeing projects that breathed new life into Ozark Folkways, including building renovations, the construction of an outdoor stage, and the remodeling of outbuildings for a demonstration kitchen and a pottery kiln.
+As Executive Director from 2009 to 2017, Rebecca Buchanan oversaw projects that breathed new life into Clara’s building including interior renovations, an outdoor stage, a demonstration kitchen, and a pottery kiln.
+The Muxen Building is now listed on the National Register of Historic Places.

-Today Ozark Folkways is a 501(c)(3) non-profit organization, operated by a Board of Directors.
+Ozark Folkways is a 501(c)(3) non-profit organization, operated by a Board of Directors.
 The current board is composed of individuals from the local community with ties to Folkways and its artists and craftpeople; many of the board members are themselves artists.
-The 2019 Ozark Folkways Board of Directors is:

-Vice President: Amanda Cothren, Winslow (member since 2017)
+Vice President: Terry Bumgardner, Winslow (member since 2019)

 Board Member: Cindy Arsaga, Winslow (member since 2016)

-Board Member: Dean Wheeler, Winslow (member since 2018)
+Advisory Member: Juli Odum, Winslow (member since 2019)